-Being older.
+- Being older.
 Middle-aged and older people have a higher risk of central sleep apnea.

-Being male.
+- Being male.
 Central sleep apnea is more common in men than it is in women.

-Heart disorders.
+- Heart disorders.
 Having congestive heart failure increases the risk.

 You might also feel quick-tempered, moody or depressed.
 Children and adolescents with sleep apnea might perform poorly in school or have behavior problems.

-Obstructive sleep apnea might also increase your risk of recurrent heart attack, stroke and abnormal heartbeats, such as atrial fibrillation.
+OSA might also increase your risk of recurrent heart attack, stroke and irregular heartbeats, such as atrial fibrillation.
 If you have heart disease, multiple episodes of low blood oxygen (hypoxia or hypoxemia) can lead to sudden death from an irregular heartbeat.

-Type 2 diabetes.
+- Type 2 diabetes.
 Having sleep apnea increases your risk of developing insulin resistance and type 2 diabetes.

-Metabolic syndrome.
+- Metabolic syndrome.
 This disorder, which includes high blood pressure, abnormal cholesterol levels, high blood sugar and an increased waist circumference, is linked to a higher risk of heart disease.